cisco/ChezScheme/IMPLEMENTATION.md

 function, and then jumps to the called function.
 Function calls and returns do not use machine "call" and "return" instructions;
 everything is just a "jump". ("Call" and "return" instructions are used for C interactions.)
-It's the caller's responsibity to reset SFP back on return, since the caller knows how much it moved SFP before calling.
+It's the caller's responsibility to reset SFP back on return, since the caller knows how much it moved SFP before calling.

 The compiler can use a register for the return address instead of immediately installing it in SFP[0] on a call.
-That mode is triggered by giving one of the regisers the name `%ret` (as described in "Machine Registers" below).
-Currently, however, the called Scheme function will immediatelly copy the register into SFP[0], and it will always return by jumping to SFP[0].
+That mode is triggered by giving one of the registers the name `%ret` (as described in "Machine Registers" below).
+Currently, however, the called Scheme function will immediately copy the register into SFP[0], and it will always return by jumping to SFP[0].
 So, until the compiler improves to deal with leaf functions differently, using a return register can help only with hand-coded leaf functions that don't immediately move the